Prerequisites: Linux, Python 3.7+,

 python3-tk python3-wheel python3-venv \

-libjansson-dev libpcre2-dev liburing-dev libcurl4-openssl-dev \
+libjansson-dev libpcre2-dev liburing-dev \

 libpcre3-dev zlib1g-dev libssl-dev \

-perl dos2unix tree curl \
+perl dos2unix tree curl wget \

 postgresql-server-dev-all libpq-dev \